canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

 - You can disable the current video and / or text track

-- You can also give to the RxPlayer a set of preferences so it can make the best choice by itself without manually having to choose the right track for every contents.

-  Those preferences can even be applied retro-actively (for example, to the content currently being played), depending on your need.

 Because the RxPlayer declares multiple APIs to allow those different use cases, the track selection API can seem intimidating and confusing at first.